nntuli-godaddy/wratt/README.md

 - When you're ready, do `git push -u origin <INSERT_BRANCH_NAME` with the same branch name you checked out
 - Check the github repo to see your commits

-## Want to create your own branch?
+## Creating your own branch?

-I find it easiest to just use my terminal.
-If you want to
+Just do it on Github through the dropdown on the left corner.
+Save yourself the pain.

 ### How to contribute?